squaremo/rabbit.js/README.md

 A socket may be connected more than once, by calling `socket.connect(x)` with different `x`s.
-What this entails depends on the socket type (see below), but in any case messages to and from different `connect()`ions are not distinguished.
-For example:
+What this entails depends on the socket type (see below).
+Messages to and from different `connect()`ions are not distinguished.
+For example

 ```js
 var sub2 = context.socket('SUB');